likeajumprope/dev-tools-train-track/README.md

 ### Simple intensify method

-Use the examples shown in the [Dipy Quick Start Guide](https://dipy.org/documentation/1.4.1./examples_built/quick_start/#example-quick-start) to create a method in a new module, i.e. a Python file called `intensify.py`, to load a nifti file, multiply its intensity and save it back to disk.
+Use the examples shown in the [Dipy Quick Start Guide](https://dipy.org/documentation/1.4.1./examples_built/quick_start/#example-quick-start) to create three (trivial) methods in a new module, i.e. a Python file called `intensify.py`, to load a nifti file, multiply its intensity, and save it back to disk.

 ### Write command line using click